 Can you delay deportation?
 With ICE’s crackdown on immigration underway, that’s the question on many minds.
-An ICE Stay of Removal request is a request to temporarily pause the deportation process, giving you extra time to pursue your legal options for stopping removal or to deal with other issues such as medical treatment.
+An ICE Stay of Removal request is a way to ask immigration authorities to pause your deportation temporarily.
+This delay can provide much-needed time to explore legal options, gather necessary documentation, or handle personal matters, such as ongoing medical treatment, if you’re facing deportation and need more time.

 What Is an ICE Stay of Removal?